edwardlevie/ltihandler/README.md

 ltihandler
 ==========

-Simple base class for handling LTI requests as a consumer application
+Simple base class for handling LTI requests as a provider application